treeverse/lakeFS/docs/reference/remote-authenticator.md

 # Remote Authenticator

 Remote Authenticator is a pluggable architecture for lakeFS which allows you to use existing organizational identity policies and infrastructure with the authentication mechanism of lakeFS.
+The Remote Authenticator's job is to abstract away the complexities of existing infrastructure and implement a standard interface, which lakeFS can use to resolve user identity and manage access to lakeFS.
+This loose coupling allows you to implement federated identity without providing lakeFS with direct access to your identity infrastructure.

 ## Architecture